Israk-ML-1999/Bangla_knowledgbase/README.md

 ## Notes

 - The system uses cosine similarity scores to measure confidence in responses
-- Higher similarity scores (closer to 1.0) indicate more reliable answers
 - Session management allows for maintaining conversation context
 - The vector store is built using multilingual embeddings for better Bangla support
 - Configure chunk size and overlap based on your content needs
 - Monitor OpenAI API usage through their dashboard
 │   ├── kb_index.faiss       # FAISS index
 │   └── index.pkl      # Chunk metadata

 ## Input
 ```